KSDaemon/Loowy/README.md

 or simply put loowy/client.lua somewhere accessible by lua package.path.
 But in this case you also need to install dependencies.

+**WARNING!**
+Loowy depends on [lua-websockets][].
+But lua-websockets up to and including v2.2 doesn't contain necessary changes.
+Please manually install lua-websockets from master branch and send message to [lua-websockets maintainer](https://github.com/lipp) to publish new release :)

 [Back to TOC](#table-of-contents)

 Dependencies